officialarijit/Glaucoma-classification-ML-DL/README.md

 -   **Sklearn** : will be used to get PCA for dimensionality reduction.

     `pip install scikit-learn`

+-   **Mlxtend** : will be used to implement the Majority Voting Ensemble approach.

+     `pip isntall mlxtend`

 ### Run The Program
 - Run the program by executing the below code.